 Our Tours & Rec Center is fully ADA-accessible.
 A ramp at the southwest corner of the building leads to the first floor; the second floor Beer Hall is accessible via elevator.

-Our public tour ranges across our expansive, multi-story campus and includes more than 160 stair steps, but ramps or elevators allow access to all stops.
+Our brewery tour ranges across our expansive, multi-story campus and includes more than 160 stair steps, but ramps or elevators allow access to all stops.
 However, due to the ‘behind the scenes’ nature of our Smokestack Tour, many stops on those tours are accessible only via stairs.